taoensso/telemere/wiki/6-FAQ.md

 - Tufte can be used for detailed performance measurement, and
 - Telemere can be used for conveying (aggregate) performance information as part of your system's general observability signals.

+# Does Telemere work with GraalVM?

+> [GraalVM](https://en.wikipedia.org/wiki/GraalVM) is a JDK alternative with ahead-of-time compilation for faster app initialization and improved runtime performance, etc.

+Yes, this shouldn't be a problem.

+# Does Telemere work with Babashka?

+> [Babashka](https://github.com/babashka/babashka) is a native Clojure interpreter for scripting with fast startup.

+Not currently, though support should be possible with a little work.
+The current bottleneck is a dependency on [Encore](https://github.com/taoensso/encore), though that could actually be removed (also offering benefits re: library size).

+If there's interest in this, please [upvote](https://github.com/taoensso/roadmap/issues/22) on my open source roadmap.

 # Why no format-style messages?

 Telemere's message API can do everything that traditional print *or* format style message builders can do but **much more flexibly** - and with pure Clojure/Script (so no arcane pattern syntax).